Tamoghna-Saha/python_tutorials_notebook/README.md

 There are 2 ways to access Python and its libraries:
 * __Approach 1__: Installing Python in admin (`sudo`) level and using `pip` to install libraries
-* __Approach 2__: Installing `Anaconda` (latest version, as of June 2020, has Python 3.7 in-built), activating `conda base` and using `conda` to install libraries
+* __Approach 2__: Installing using Poetry

 __NOTE__: A good practise while working on multiple projects is to create virtual environments.
 This can be done in both of the approaches mentioned above.
-We will write about it later.

-As of now, I am covering the Approach 1.

 ## Approach 1